Tap to display sub-menu choices,

 When is my scholarship application complete?

-You scholarship application is complete when we have your FAFSA and the financial aid data submitted from your home school.
+The scholarship section of your application is complete when we have your FAFSA and the financial aid data submitted from your home school.
 If you are an international student, you are exempt from submitting the FAFSA.

 How long does it take to review my scholarship application?